suhmir/myTriviaApp/README.md

 # myTriviaApp
-app for general quizzes regarding capitals
+app for general quizzes - T or F

 Relatively simple Android app using Java.